Madhwansh/Stateless-Canva/README.md

 3. **Using the app** – Visit the root of the development server.
 You’ll be redirected to `/canvas/<generated-id>`.
 Use the toolbar to draw, edit and export your canvas.
 Click **Share** to copy the current URL to your clipboard.

-## Styling

-The interface is styled with Tailwind CSS utility classes.
-For example, the toolbar uses `flex`, `gap-2`, `bg-white`, `shadow`, `sticky` and other classes to achieve a clean responsive layout.
-Custom CSS is kept to a minimum; you can add global styles in `src/index.css` or extend Tailwind via `tailwind.config.js`.

-## Technical notes

-- Firestore listeners created with `onSnapshot()` fire immediately with the current document contents and then whenever the document changes.
-The app uses this mechanism to keep all clients in sync.
-- Fabric.js serialises the canvas with `toJSON()` and restores it with `loadFromJSON()`.
-These objects are saved as plain JSON documents in Firestore.
-- Undo/Redo stacks are stored in memory and capped at 50 states.
-Feel free to improve this for larger projects.